moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Not all of the proposals for "Media Over QUIC" follow this model, but for the ones that do, it seems useful to have a name for "the protocol layer immediately beneath media".

+Within this document, we extend the latency requirement categories for streaming media described in {{I-D.draft-ietf-mops-streaming-opcons}}:

+- ultra low-latency (less than 1 second)
+- low-latency live (less than 10 seconds)
+- non-low-latency live (10 seconds to a few minutes)
+- on-demand (hours or more)

+These latency bands were appropriate for streaming media, which was the target for {{I-D.draft-ietf-mops-streaming-opcons}}, but some realtime media may have requirements that are significantly less than "ultra-low latency".
+Within this document, we are also using

+- ull500 (less than 500 ms)
+- ull100 (less than 100 ms)

+Obviously, these last two latency bands are the shortened form of "ultra-low latency - 500 ms" and "ultra-low-latency - 100 ms".
+Also obviously, bikeshedding on better names is welcomed.

 # Prior and Existing Specifications {#priorart}

 * Note - need to edit this section to reflect new draft scope and add short characterization of WARP protocol.